c3n9/Avalonia-Samples/README.md

 ## Projects

 - [CRUD](https://github.com/c3n9/Avalonia-Samples/tree/CRUD): This project focuses on basic CRUD (Create, Read, Update, Delete) operations using Avalonia and PostgreSQL.
 - [ChitChat](https://github.com/c3n9/Avalonia-Samples/tree/ChitChat): ChitChat is a project showcasing chat functionality developed with Avalonia and PostgreSQL.
+This system is designed to support the transmission of messages between individual employees and groups of employees.

 Feel free to explore each project for more details and contributions.